eltonlaw/tui-1password/README.md

     C-u                 Up 6 rows
     `q`:                Quit
     `:`:                Open cmd mode
-    `y`:                Yank to clipboard either the selected title (in list
+    `y`:                Yank to clipboard either the selected title in list view or whatever field value is highlighted in item view

 Available commands